ellenketter/small-molecule-immune-training/README.md

 # 4 - Gene Overenrichment Analysis
 `11_mashrGeneORA`

-Using the <i>ora</i> function in the <i>fgsea</i> R package, we compared two lists of genes: one associated with peaks that were differentially accessible by mashr and one list of all genes associated with any consensus peaks identified.
+Using the <i>ora</i> function in the <i>fgsea</i> R package, compare two lists of genes: one associated with peaks that were differentially accessible by mashr and one list of all genes associated with any consensus peaks identified.

 # 5 - Differential Regulation of Transcription Factors